 A design that incorporates "above the fold" content to a sufficient degree is not only more user-friendly, but is also often preferred by Google.

 The top part of a page ("above the fold") receives the first and strongest attention of users.
 Therefore, this area is a popular place to place advertising banners.
 However, too much advertising results in lower rankings and reduced traffic.
 Moreover, advertising can not only move important content "below the fold", but may also exhaust the visitor's patience and diminish interest.

 So when it comes to placing banner ads "above the fold," the rule is: less is more.

 The "above the folde"-design is in nowadays webdesign very important.
 Especially in marketing and SEO, an appropriate design of the page is indispensable.
 In the past, people tried to put all the important elements of the page there.
-Nowadays, it's more about making the most of this area.
-Interest and attention of visitors to obtain.
+Nowadays, it's more a matter of making the To gain the interest and attention of visitors.

 Users' habits are very different from those in the early days of the Internet.
 The different sizes and types of screens have made scrolling much more commonplace.
-What is important, then, is the visual representationwhich clearly tells the user that there is more content to discover at the bottom of the web page.
+So what is important is the visual representation that clearly tells the user that there is more content to discover at the bottom of the web page.